kesaspace/kos/README.md

 ## Main Launch script LTO/launch (LaunchToOrbit)

-Each script has some configuration scripts, and some running scripts
+Each script has some configuration scripts, and some running subscripts

 | Script Name | Type | Purpose | Used By |